MiniZinc/libminizinc/README_MIP.txt

 corresponding MIP solver library.
 They can interpret FlatZinc code compiled with -Glinear, as well as handle original model files (by flattening + solving).

+Please run them with --help to see available functionalities.

-All MIP solvers directly support multi-threading.
+All MIP solvers directly support multi-threading (option -p).
 For this, CBC needs to be configured with --enable-cbc-parallel.
 Use svn/git to get the latest stable CBC revision, see https://projects.coin-or.org/Cbc, currently https://projects.coin-or.org/svn/Cbc/stable/2.9